 Example Jury Verdicts in Tennessee

-- July 2013, Tennessee: $ 15,260,000 Verdict: A 17 year-old teenager had been transferred to a local hospital where the staff placed a tracheostomy tube to aid in his breathing after an automobile accident.
+- July 2013, Tennessee: $ 15,260,000 Verdict: A 17-year-old teenager had been transferred to a local hospital where the staff placed a tracheostomy tube to aid in his breathing after an automobile accident.
 He remained at the hospital for a month until they elected to remove the tube and transfer him to HealthSouth Cane Creek Rehabilitation Hospital.
-However he began to experience labored breathing and the tube was reinserted.
+However, he began to experience labored breathing, and the tube was reinserted.
 He was transferred to the rehabilitation facility the next day under orders that he return to the hospital’s surgical clinic for a checkup and plans to progressively downsize and cap the tracheostomy tube.
 For some reason, the appointment never took place, but the rehabilitation center still instituted capping trials.
-Although results were inconsistent, a family practitioner chose to remove the tube.
-He shortly began to experience breathing difficulties and complained of a feeling similar to something being stuck in his throat.
+Although results were inconsistent, a family practitioner removed the tube.
+He shortly experienced breathing difficulties and complained of a feeling similar to something being stuck in his throat.
 The family practitioner prescribed him Xanax to help him rest.
 Within hours, the teenager suffered respiratory distress.
-An ambulance was called 20 minutes later, however it arrived too late and he suffered respiratory and cardiac arrest, which resulted in anoxic brain damage.
+An ambulance was called 20 minutes later, however, it arrived too late, and he suffered respiratory and cardiac arrest, which resulted in anoxic brain damage.
 His parents sued the rehabilitation facility and the family care practitioner on their son’s behalf for medical negligence.
-Plaintiffs alleged the Defendants failed to recognize their son’s airway difficulties and timely consult the appropriate specialists.
+The plaintiffs alleged the Defendants failed to recognize their son’s airway difficulties and timely consult with the appropriate specialists.
 A Tennessee Circuit Court jury found for the Plaintiffs and awarded them in the amount of $15,260,000.